OpenPPL/ppq/md_doc/inference_with_ppl_cuda.md

 # Inference with PPL CUDA
 this tutorial gives you a simple illustration how you could actually use PPQ to quantize your model and export quantization parameter file to inference with ppl cuda as your backend.
-Similar to [inference_with_ncnn](./inference_with_ncnn.md), we use an onnx model, shufflenet-v2, as an example here to illustrate the whole process going from ready-to-quantize model to ready-to-deploy model and corresponding quantization parameter
+Similar to [inference_with_ncnn](./inference_with_ncnn.md), we use an onnx model, shufflenet-v2, as an example here to illustrate the whole process going from ready-to-quantize model to ready-to-deploy polished onnx model, with quantization parameter file generated

 ## Quantize Your Network
 as we have specified in [how_to_use](./how_to_use.md), we should prepare our calibration dataloader, confirm